IgraLabs/kaswallet/test_plan.md

 2. **Mock External Dependencies**: Use mocks for RPC client and other external dependencies to keep tests fast and deterministic.

-3. **Transaction Serialization**: The Rust version currently uses Borsh (with a TODO to move to protobuf).
-Tests should work with current serialization but be adaptable when protobuf is implemented.
+3. **Transaction Serialization**: The Rust version now uses protobuf with simple From/Into trait conversions, so no wallet-specific testing needed.

 4. **Mass Calculation**: The wallet uses `MassCalculator` from kaspa-wallet-core for actual calculations, but implements estimation logic.
 Test the estimation logic, not the calculator itself.